Samagra-Development/Samagra-Website/src/pages/governanceframeworks/index.md

 mainContent:
   - text: Since its inception in 2012, Samagra has been working with governments at various levels across the country.
-We have synthesized our learnings from these 13 years in the form of two frameworks–The Governance Matrix and Panchsutras for Governance Transformation.
-These frameworks will be useful for those working in the government as well as for those working with the government.
+We have synthesized our learnings from these 13 years in the form of two frameworks – The Governance Matrix and The Mission Framework.
+These frameworks can be useful for those working in the government as well as for those working with the government.
 frameworks:
   - actions:
       - link: https://drive.google.com/file/d/1FhZY3RhkjY_5dWmfQW-Ad_zdWXCKFucr/view?usp=share_link